top of page

 3. Plates

 Yep, it’s really as it sounds.
 For half used fruits or veggies just place it cut side down on a plate.
 For leftovers simply take an additional plate and place it upside down over the other plate.
 Don’t knock it until you try it.
-We love this option because it’s free, no purchase necessary.
-Repurposing things you already have will always be the most environmentally friendly alternative.
-Downside: it's not an airtight solution which can create an opportunity for airborne bacteria to come in contact with your food.

 4. Stainless Steel Storage Containers